rBaun/Javascript.Projects/README.md

 # JavaScript Projects
 This repository contains minor JavaScript projects inspired by modern and popular implementations in the web development community, that I discover during my time as a developer.
+The goal is to gain better understanding of the frontend, with the purpose of coming closer to the title of FullStack Developer.

 The projects is going to be created on-the-go, but so far the list is as follows:
 * [Quote Generator](#quote-generator)